 Chitchat is part of everyday office life.
 It's easier to talk to people you spend 8 hours a day with.
-But even at the office, there might be situations when you need to talk to strangers, for instance, when there's a new person in the company, and you need to make them familiar with the rest of your team.
-Sometimes you are the new one.
+But even at the office there might be situations when you need to talk to strangers, for instance when there's a new person in the company and you need to make her/him familiar with the rest of your team.
+Sometimes you are the one who is new.